 In this module students will study and investigate the latest research in sports nutrition.
-This will provide the opportunity to critically analyse contemporary evidence, research and practical nutritional practices in sports nutrition.
+This will provide the opportunity to critically analyse research evidence and practical nutritional strategies in sports nutrition.
 Students will study nutritional ergogenic aids and nutritional strategies suggested to improve performance.
 Students will conduct practical sessions in order to test some of the theories and strategies studied.

 Method of assessment